Socialism in Egypt: Mubarak

 After the assassination of Sadat, vice president Hosni Mubarak assumed office.
 Initially, Mubarak freed political prisoners, allowing a wounded left to return to the political arena.
 Yet the formal parliamentary scene was never able to provide real opposition to the Mubarak regime.
 Tagammu was really a broad umbrella of different leftist factions: Nasserists, Marxists, Arab Nationalists, social democrats and Islamo-socialists, all united by the political prestige of Khalid Muhyi al-Din.
 Opposition parties also struggled to cooperate amongst themselves against the regime.
-In 1985, the neo-Wafd party proposed an national opposition front, yet it was rejected by Tagammu; in 1987 the situation was reversed, now the Wafd rejected a coalition with Tagammu.
+In 1985, the neo-Wafd party proposed a national opposition front, yet it was rejected by Tagammu; in 1987 the situation was reversed, now the Wafd rejected a coalition with Tagammu.
 Tagammu eventually became controlled opposition, able to secure a few seats in parliament but never able to pose a serious threat.

 The lack of formal opposition was not indicative of nonexistence on the Arab street, however.
 By the mid-1980s, demonstrations and protests were occurring on average once every few weeks.
 In 1985, 50,000 workers participated in strikes and protests.
 By 1986, this figure doubled.
 Yet, the lack of workers savings and dependence on the still bloated public sector smothered any revolutionary flame.
-On February 4th 1986, workers in Mahalla lead by a small leftist group - the 'Workers' Defense Committee' - started a major demonstration, specifically demanding one paid holiday (Friday) per week, which they entitled as per a 1981 labor law that went ignored by management.
+On February 4, 1986, workers in Mahalla led by a small leftist group - the 'Workers' Defense Committee' - started a major demonstration, specifically demanding one paid holiday (Friday) per week, which they entitled as per a 1981 labor law that went ignored by management.
 While this strike was crushed by the security forces and members of the WDC were arrested, the government eventually conceded to their demands.

 The 1990s saw the government move towards neoliberalism, privatizing many chunks of the public sector.
-The ETUF was essentially nonexistent; many workers who were members on paper had in reality never received advise from a union official, never participated in a union election, or had even been informed of their rights.
-In response, unauthorized strikes - meaning strikes called without the consent of the ETUF - became common place.
-Kamal Abu Eita and Kamal Abbas emerged as a popular labor leaders against the ETUF and the regime, while Hamdeen Sabbahi formed a new party - the Karama party.
+The ETUF was essentially nonexistent; many workers who were members on paper had in reality never received advice from a union official, never participated in a union election, or had even been informed of their rights.
+In response, unauthorized strikes - meaning strikes called without the consent of the ETUF - became commonplace.
+Kamal Abu Eita and Kamal Abbas emerged as popular labor leaders against the ETUF and the regime, while Hamdeen Sabbahi formed a new party - the Karama party.
 One of the largest anti-Mubarak movements during this time was the Kefaya movement.
 Ironically, by neutralizing the ETUF, workers organized outside of the system, leading to the overthrow of the regime in 2011.
 In 1995, the Revolutionary Socialists party was founded, which continues to operate to this day.